CARPEM/SHRINEDocker/README.md

 # Purpose and context
 This project aims to automate the deployment of an i2b2 - shrine application.

-Please visit [i2b2](https://www.i2b2.org/) and [SHRINE](https://open.med.harvard.edu/wiki/display/SHRINE) websites for more information.
+Please visit [i2b2](https://www.i2b2.org/) and [SHRINE](https://open.med.harvard.edu/wiki/display/SHRINE) websites for more informations.

 The installation process is mainly based on the [i2b2 installation guide](https://community.i2b2.org/wiki/display/getstarted/i2b2+Installation+Guide) and [shrine installation guide](https://open.med.harvard.edu/wiki/display/SHRINE/Installation)  and follows all the steps described within these documents.

-You can see the [architecture](https://github.com/CARPEM/SHRINEDocker/wiki/Architecture) of the final default built application (ports and hotname generated locally on the HOST machine) when set up within a private network and connecting to an external hub.
+You can see the [architecture](https://github.com/CARPEM/SHRINEDocker/wiki/Architecture) of the default built application (ports and hotname generated locally on the HOST machine) when set up within a private network and connecting to an external hub.

 # Pre-requisites
-Folowing commands must executed by a user within the sudoer
+Folowing commands must executed by a user within the sudoer group

 ## Install Docker
 [installation guide](https://docs.docker.com/v17.12/install/)